 Holidays and observances in every season are a fantastic way for retailers to keep their brands top-of-mind and spark sales.
-With a new year just around the corner, we’ve put together a calendar of 2016 U.S. holidays to help you plan your marketing initiatives for the coming year and make it the most successful year yet!
+Although it may seem early, the new year will be here before you know it!
+We’ve put together a calendar of 2017 U.S. holidays to help you plan your marketing initiatives for the coming year and make it the most successful year yet!

 Martin Luther King Jr was an inspirational leader who gave one of the most memorable speeches in world history.
 We take this day to celebrate his life and accomplishments.
 MLK day provides a great opportunity to share your thoughts across social networks, tie in some of Dr. King’s famous quotes and share how he has inspired you.